The fouling in heat exchangers is a commom issue in many companies and the resulting cleaning efforts is a common task.

-Fouling and incrustations impede the heating or cooling performance of the heat exchanger.
+Fouling and incrustations impede heat transfer, or in other words, the fouling impedes the heating or cooling performance of the heat exchanger.
 The thicker and harder the deposits are, the less heat is transferred.
+As soon as fouling has started, the surfaces are no longer clean and new incrustations form more easily and quickly.
+Corrosion or Biomass can influence the fouling factor also.

 The waterside of the heat exchanger